damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

   - screwing
   - bolting
   - etc

- 6. Visualization of the assembly or disasembly process via
+How to visualize of the assembly or disasembly process?

-  - Images
+ 1. Images
-  - Videos
+ 2. Videos
 ```

 *Some examples of open-source projects that show the assembly instruction.*